Julia-Wagner/PawfectMatch/README.md

 ## **User registration and login**

-Users can register at **PawfectMatch** by filling out the *sign up form*.
+Users can register at **PawfectMatch** by filling out the *sign-up form*.
 A profile is automatically created for the user after registration.
 If a user selects the **Register as shelter** button, the profile gets the *type shelter*.

 To use **PawfectMatch** as a live platform, a further step would be added to the registration to check if the user really is a shelter.
 This way I can avoid private breeders or people with bad intentions pretending to be a shelter.
-However, for this project there will be no real shelters, so I added a simple button to be able to register as both profile types easily.
+However, for this project, there will be no real shelters, so I added a simple button to be able to register as both profile types easily.

 ![Registration shelter desktop](docs/screenshots/registration_shelter_desktop.png)\
 *Registration as a shelter on a desktop*